rrrbbbsss/team-profile-generator/README.md

 ## Usage

 Run `node index.js` and answer the series of prompts.
 The output will be outputed to `./dist/index.html`.
+Watch the following [video](https://watch.screencastify.com/v/9B0vUhIasxxdzkDivEam) if needed.
-A sample generated html is included.
+A sample generated html file is included.
-TODO LINK TO VIDEO.

 ## Questions